daimonie/airflow-dbt-training/presentation/day_two.md

 | day\_of\_week (0–6, not null) |                             |

 * These two tables form the cleaned and standardized foundation for the gold model.

 ---
+## The Gold Zone: Where Business Logic Lives

+* The **gold zone** is where we:

+  * Join multiple silver tables together
+  * Apply business logic and calculations
+  * Create aggregated metrics and KPIs
+  * Build final outputs for reporting

+* Gold models typically include:

+  * Complex joins across domains
+  * Window functions and aggregations
+  * Business rules and transformations
+  * Derived metrics and dimensions

+* Why separate joins/aggregates into gold?

+  * Keeps silver models clean and reusable
+  * Makes business logic explicit and testable
+  * Creates clear lineage from source to final output
+  * Allows different materialization strategies

+---